eth-ait/GaussianHaircut/README.md

 ## License

-This code is based on 3D Gaussian Splatting project, please refer to LICENSE_3DGS for terms and conditions.
+This code is based on the 3D Gaussian Splatting project.
+For terms and conditions, please refer to LICENSE_3DGS.
 The rest of the code is distributed under CC BY-NC-SA 4.0.

-If you find this code useful in your project, make sure to cite the papers below.
+If this code is helpful in your project, cite the papers below.

 ## Citation